s-c-p/c-pl-a/week-1/VL1-ML Variable Bindings and Expressions.md

 An ML program is a sequence of bindings.
 Each binding gets type-checked and then (assuming it type-checks) evaluated.
+	- page 2, para 2

+There are several kinds of binding
+	- page 2, para 3

 ## (covered at last but needs to be understood first)